makerdao/community/governance/polls/Initial Parameters for StarkNet Simple Bridge - March 28, 2022.md

 ---
 # Poll:Initial Parameters for StarkNet Simple Bridge - March 28, 2022

-The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the MakerDAO Community.
+The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Starknet Engineering Core Unit.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, March 28 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**